markpub/markpub/README.md

 ![PyPI version](https://img.shields.io/pypi/v/markpub)

-## Overview

-The `markpub` PyPI package builds a static website from a directory of Markdown files.
+MarkPub builds a static website from a directory of Markdown files.
 The website supports wiki-links, transclusion, and provides full-text search.

+MarkPub can  publish the HTML files to the web by installing instructions that GitHub Pages and Netlify can run automatically.

 ## Requirements

 - Python 3.12 or higher.

 ## Install

-- This package can be installed using `pip`:

 ``` shell
 pip install markpub